dasmiq/passim/README.md

 Minimally, a document consists of an identifier string and a single string of text content.

-For most text reuse detection problems, it is useful to group documents into _series_.
+For many text reuse detection problems, it is useful to group documents into _series_.
 Text reuse within series will be ignored.
 We may, for example, be less interested in the masthead and ads that appear week after week in the same newspaper and more interested in